|

 I believe its best to investigate.

+And who should investigate?
 The United Nations, Australia and the government of Timor-Leste.
 But

 not